-Aged 74, Malaysian, Female Chairman/Independent Non-Executive Director
+DATO' DR NORRAESAH BINTI HAJI MOHAMAD Aged 75, Malaysian, Female Chairman/Independent Non-Executive Director

-Dato' Dr Norraesah Binti Haji Mohamad ("Dato' Dr Norraesah") was appointed to the Board of Rhong Khen International Berhad (formerly known as Latitude Tree Holdings Berhad) ("RKIB") on 1 November 2018.
+Dato' Dr Norraesah Binti Haji Mohamad ("Dato' Dr Norraesah") was appointed to the Board of Rhong Khen International Berhad ("RKIB") on 1 November 2018 as Independent Non-Executive Director.
 She is also the Chairman of Remuneration Committee and Nomination Committee and a member of the Audit Committee.
-Her last re-appointment as Director was on 15 December 2021.
+Her last re-election as Director was on 15 December 2021.